 Possibly a DEPEND

-You should never commit a change which could cause this error to appear on a
+dependency.
+You should never commit a change which could cause this error to

 ~arch("testing") only upon architectures for which the committing developer has tested.
 If proxying commits for a non-developer, please ensure they have some relationship with the relevant arch teams, or — better yet — ask them to file a keywording bug instead for non-